commercetools/connect-payment-integration-adyen/README.md

 - `ADYEN_APPLEPAY_OWN_MERCHANT_DOMAIN`: The merchant domain verified in the Apple portal.
 Only needed if using an own certificate.
 Do not add the https protocol.
 - `ADYEN_APPLEPAY_OWN_DISPLAY_NAME`: A string of 64 or fewer UTF-8 characters containing the canonical name for your store, suitable for display.
 This needs to remain a consistent value for the store and shouldn’t contain dynamic values such as incrementing order numbers.
 Only needed if using an own certificate.
 - `ADYEN_SHOPPER_STATEMENT`: The text to be shown on the shopper's bank statement.
 For more information, see [Adyen's reference](https://docs.adyen.com/api-explorer/Checkout/71/post/payments#request-shopperStatement).
+- `ADYEN_PAYMENT_METHODS_CONFIG`: Payment methods configuration overrides in JSON format to control specific payment method behaviors such as the separate capture capability.
+This is useful when Adyen is configured with immediate capture, preventing the receipt of capture webhooks.
 - `ADYEN_STORED_PAYMENT_METHODS_ENABLED`: Indicates if the stored payment methods feature is enabled or not.
 Must be a string value of "true" or "false".
 Default it's "false".
 - `ADYEN_STORED_PAYMENT_METHODS_PAYMENT_INTERFACE`: A string value which is used to set the corresponding "paymentInterface" value on the CT payment-methods.
 If this value gets changed then previously created payment-methods won't be retrieved and would need to be manually migrated over.
 - `ADYEN_STORED_PAYMENT_METHODS_INTERFACE_ACCOUNT`: A string value which is used to set the corresponding "interfaceAccount" value on the CT payment-methods.
 If this value gets changed then previously created payment-methods won't be retrieved and would need to be manually migrated over.